Timeline of the 2019 Atlantic hurricane season

 The 2019 Atlantic hurricane season was an event in the annual tropical cyclone season in the north Atlantic Ocean.
 It was the fourth consecutive above-normal Atlantic hurricane season.
 (Note: An average Atlantic hurricane season, as defined by the National Oceanic and Atmospheric Administration, has 12 tropical storms, seven hurricanes and three major hurricanes.)
 The season officially began on June 1, 2019, and ended on November 30, 2019.
 These dates, adopted by convention, historically describe the period in each year when most tropical systems form.
 However, storm formation is possible at any time of the year, as demonstrated in 2019 by the formation of the season's first named storm, Subtropical Storm Andrea, on May 20.
 The final storm of the season, Tropical Storm Sebastien, transitioned to an extratropical cyclone on November 25.

-The National Oceanic and Atmospheric Administration's 2019 seasonal outlook called for 10–17 named storms, including 59 hurricanes and 24 major hurricanes.
 Altogether, the season produced 18 named storms, including six hurricanes of which three intensified into major hurricanes.
 (Note: Hurricanes reaching Category 3 (111 mph) and higher on the 5-level Saffir–Simpson wind speed scale are considered major hurricanes.)
 Two major hurricanes, Dorian and Lorenzo, became Category 5 storms, causing the season to become the fourth consecutive with at least one Category 5 hurricane.
-Dorian inflicted catastrophic damage across the Bahamas.
-The hurricane killed at least 70 people and caused at least US$3.4 billion in damage, making it the costliest hurricane in the country's history.
-While Lorenzo did not affect land as a Category 5 hurricane, it caused US$367 million in damage and killed 19, with over half of the deaths being attributed to the sinking of a tugboat known as the Bourbon Rhode.
-In March 2021, the name Dorian was retired from reuse in the North Atlantic by the World Meteorological Organization.